spicyjack/public/notes/git.md

   - pushing an empty branch deletes the branch on the remote server
   - pushing a local branch will create the new branch on the server
   - see the git-push documentation page for more examples

+### Creating/Merging Branches ###
+Create a branch

+    git branch <branchname>

+Check out that branch

+    git checkout <branchname>

+Do some work in the branch, then commit the work

+    git commit

+Switch back to the `master` branch

+    git checkout master

+Then merge your work branch back into `master`

+    git merge <branchname>

+You can delete your work branch after you're done if you want

+    git branch -d <branchname>

 ### Git Stash ###